Nasum Ahmed: Early life and family

 Nasum Ahmed was born on 5 December 1994 to Bengali Muslim parents in Jalalabad, Sylhet.
-His grandfather migrated to Sylhet in 1958 from their ancestral home which is in the village of Mardapur in Derai, Sunamganj District.
+His grandfather migrated to Sylhet in 1958 from their ancestral home, which is in the village of Mardapur in Derai, Sunamganj District.

-Career
+Domestic career

 In November 2019, Nasum was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.

+International career

+2020-2021

 In March 2020, Nasum was named in Bangladesh's Twenty20 International (T20I) squad for their series against Zimbabwe.
 In January 2021, he was one of four uncapped players to be named in a preliminary squad for the One Day International (ODI) series against the West Indies.
 In February 2021, he was named in Bangladesh's squad for their series against New Zealand.
-He made his T20I debut for Bangladesh on 28 March 2021, against New Zealand.
+He made his T20I debut on 28 March 2021, against New Zealand.

-On 3 August 2021, in a T20 match against Australia, Nasum took 4 wickets giving away 19 runs helping Bangladesh to win against Australia in T20 for the first time.
+On 3 August 2021, in a T20 match against Australia, Nasum took 4 wickets for 19 runs, helping Bangladesh to win against Australia in T20 for the first time.

-On 8 September 2021, in a T20 match against New Zealand, Nasum took four wickets giving away 10 runs, helping Bangladesh to win a T20 series against New Zealand for the first time.
+On 8 September 2021, in a T20 match against New Zealand, Nasum took four wickets, giving away 10 runs, helping Bangladesh to win a T20 series against New Zealand for the first time.
 He was also named as the man of the match.
 Later the same month, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.

+2022-2023

 In February 2022, he was named in Bangladesh's One Day International (ODI) squad for their series against Afghanistan.
 In March 2022, he was named in Bangladesh's ODI squad for their series against South Africa.
 In May 2022, he was again named in Bangladesh's ODI squad, this time for their series against the West Indies.
-He made his ODI debut on 10 July 2022, for Bangladesh against the West Indies.
+He made his ODI debut on 10 July 2022, against the West Indies.

+2025-2026

+In January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.